zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications.md

 new is being added to the application since the network of mutual relationships between entities can be extremely complicated.

+In this article I will not be dealing with the technology stack needed for the persistence of proto-data nor with analytics tools for context identification.

+Instead I am focusing on building networks and applications on top of a database of users of a popular web application.

 ####Case Study Overview